flutter/plugins/packages/url_launcher/url_launcher/README.md

 ## Installation

 ### iOS

-Add the following keys to your _Info.plist_ file, located in `<project root>/ios/Runner/Info.plist`:
+Add scheme for any URL passed on `canLaunch` to your _Info.plist_ file.

+Example:
 ```
 <key>LSApplicationQueriesSchemes</key>
 <array>